-Over the years, Rozella has worked across the nonprofit spectrum, holding executive and fundraising roles in the arts, environmental, and social service sectors.
-She lived in New Mexico for 12 years, starting up three nonprofits (the award-winning Santa Fe New Music, Creative Santa Fe, and the New Mexico Centennial).
-In her early career in media, she worked for magazines ranging from Paris Passion to Sports Illustrated, Mothering, and Oxygen.com.
+Kennedy has held executive roles in the arts, environmental, and social service sectors.
+She lived in New Mexico for 12 years, starting three nonprofits (the award-winning Santa Fe New Music, Creative Santa Fe, and the New Mexico Centennial).
+In her early career, she worked for magazines ranging from Paris Passion to Sports Illustrated, Mothering, and Oxygen.com.

-A first-gen collegian and a Woman of Color, Rozie is as comfortable in community spaces as in the C-Suite.
-She has always striven for results, whether in starting a new venture; coaching or training others; introducing new people into circles of allyship and partnership; or serving as a thought-leader, consensus-builder, and when necessary, passionate catalyst for understanding, mutuality, and growth.
+A first-gen collegian and a Black woman, Rozie has always striven for results, whether in starting a new venture; coaching or training others; introducing new people into circles of allyship and partnership; or serving as a thought-leader, consensus-builder, and when necessary, passionate catalyst for understanding, mutuality, and growth.
 She is also a published essayist, ghost writer, and copyeditor.

-A proud graduate of NYC’s Brearley School, Rozie earned a double degree in English and French from Tufts University, and completed her M.A. in French Caribbean Women's Literature at the Université de Paris, Sorbonne.
-She is a devoted friend, colleague, life partner to her husband, composer/conductor John Kennedy, and mother to two young adult daughters, and one adored Caribbean Potcake Dog, Pippa.
+A proud graduate of NYC’s Brearley School, Rozie earned a double English/French degree from Tufts University, and completed her M.A. at the Université de Paris, Sorbonne.
+She enjoys dance fusion classes, reading, and exploring the East Bay with her husband, composer/conductor John Kennedy and their Caribbean Potcake Dog, Pippa.
 Their two adult daughters reside in New York City.